Genuine OEM Turbos for Diesel Pickups

 OEM replacement turbo options for Chevrolet Silverado HD and GMC Sierra HD Duramax pickups.

-- Best practice: confirm by VIN, RPO, engine generation, and turbo reference
+- Confirm by VIN, RPO code, engine generation, and OE reference

 Why Buy a Genuine OEM Diesel Pickup Turbo?

 For hard-working diesel pickups, the cheapest turbo is rarely the cheapest repair.
-OEM turbochargers are built to match the vehicle’s original calibration, fitment, actuator behavior, emissions strategy, oil routing, and boost response.
+OEM replacement turbos are built to match the factory fitment, control strategy, actuator behavior, oil routing, and boost response.

-An OEM replacement turbo is designed around the factory engine layout, mounting points, oil and coolant connections, exhaust routing, and control strategy.
+OEM turbos are designed around factory mounting points, oil and coolant connections, exhaust routing, and engine calibration.

 Reduced Comeback Risk

-For repair shops, a failed cheap turbo can mean diagnostic time, warranty conflict, angry customers, and a repeated job.
-OEM quality helps protect the repair.
+For repair shops, a cheap turbo can mean warranty conflict, repeated labor, unhappy customers, and lost bay time.

 Built for Uptime